 Nearly 70 years after Ball State University installed its four coal-fired boilers, school employees are shoveling in the last few lumps of coal.
-In just a few days, the boilers will go cold as the university embraces renewable energy with world’s largest district closed geothermal energy system.
+In just a few days, the boilers will go cold.
+For that’s as the university embraces renewable energy.
+For I mean with world’s largest district closed geothermal energy system.

-Jim Lowe, director of engineering, construction and operations, will be there to watch the historic event.
-He’s overseen the $80 million geothermal project — consisting of 3,600 boreholes to the system that heats and cools 47 buildings on campus — since the first hole was drilled in 2009.
+Jim Lowe, director of engineering, construction and operations, will also be there to watch the historic event.
+He’s overseen the $80 million geothermal project.
+Additionally consisting of 3,600 boreholes to the system that heats and cools 47 buildings on campus.
+Especially since the first hole was drilled in 2009.

-The work to be completed includes finishing the system’s south borehole field, modifications to the South District Energy Station to accommodate the two new 2,500-ton heat-pump chillers, hot and chilled water distribution looping, and modification of the remaining buildings (predominately on the south side of campus) to accept the geothermal connections.
+The work to be completed includes finishing the system’s south borehole field.
+Additionally, modifications to the South District Energy Station.
+Especially to accommodate the two new 2,500-ton heat-pump chillers.
+I mean hot and chilled water distribution looping.
+In addition, modification of the remaining buildings (predominately on the south side of campus).
+All to accept the geothermal connections.

 Lowe notes that when the system is complete next year, the shift from fossil fuels to a renewable energy source will reduce the university’s carbon footprint by nearly half while saving $2 million a year in operating costs.

 The Earth’s ability to maintain a constant temperature supports the thermodynamic principle for the geothermal system’s operation.
 A ground source heat pump coupled with a vertical closed loop piping system uses the Earth as either a heat source, when operating in heating mode, or a heat sink, when operating in cooling mode.